‘Our vision is simple. Our son will have a real life – full of meaning and opportunities to do the things that he is interested in’.

 Parent (Resourcing Families website)

-Some time ago DSA took the landmark step to make the personal goals and aspirations of people with a disability and their families our main priority in the way we design and plan for service delivery.
-This is a completely different approach to the historic "one size fits all" system.
+DSA's milestone decision to make the personal goals and aspirations of people with a disability and their families ourmain priority in the way we design and plan for service delivery, was a unique approach and completely different from the historic "one size fits all" system.

-We are calling this our personalisation journey, involving the whole organisation and inviting families, community and staff to work collaboratively and in partnership with us.
-We look forward to this opportunity.
+This is DSA's personalisation journey involving the whole organisation and inviting families, community and staff to work collaboratively and in partnership with us.
+We are progressing positively and looking forward to a promising future.

 Personalisation is about putting people with a disability firmly in the driving seat, building a system of care and support that is designed with their full involvement and tailored to meet their own unique needs.